 Arroyo had a serious ear to the ground for an agricultural scientist working on a tiny island pre WWII.
 He was aware of ideas in mitogenic radiation though he knew they were controversial and should be approached with skepticism.
 Arroyo tried many experiments to prove that no chemical products of the bacteria’s metabolism turbo charged the yeast, but rather that it was light based.
 The final experiment was fermenting pure cultures separated by a quartz barrier (cylinder within a cylinder) so that they were chemically separate but physically in visual contact and he observed the same results of the yeasts synchronizing with the bacteria.
 Arroyo was confirming controversial ideas in mitogenic radiation and applying them to a commercial product.

 When I tried to find a primer of the subject, the best was written by Stanford scientist Cody Jones and for some reason hosted by Linden Larouche, possibly because it touches on cosmic radiation which relates to plans for colonizing space.
-It is a wonderful read, but I was left wondering how it got associated with a fringe political group.
+It is a wonderful read, but I was left wondering how it got associated with an ultra fringe political group.
 Jones has an interview on a Larouche news program that begins with political insanity and ends presenting him as a finely articulate speaker.
 Other pursuits of the subject also brushed up against political weirdness.

 After reading Cody Jones’ primer I was reminded of an intriguing Scientific American article from last year, describing the work of Jeremy England at M.I.T., and it turned out to ground everything in some serious respectability.
 England has been looking at the very origins of life before it grows to anything described by Darwin.
 At the earliest points there is significant grey area between what is alive and what isn’t and bio photons are still important.
 They give seemingly non-living or abiotic things the power to organize themselves.
 This is sort of like a gravity that constantly moves towards life.